Share this Post

 - Decaying wood molding around doors and windows.

-- The problems stack on top of one another creating a structural issue, as well as a health hazard with growing mold and mildew added to the mix.
-So, as long as you keep water away from the house you will also keep water from coming under your floor.
+- The problems stack on top of one another, creating a structural issue and a health hazard with growing mold and mildew added to the mix.
+So, as long as you keep water away from the house, you will also keep water from coming under your floor.

 That area under your basement floor will have water making its way up after every rainstorm.
 Bear in mind that only one-inch of rain equals over 1,200 gallons of water falling on the roof of a 2,000 square foot home.
-That rain will also travel through underground capillaries adding more to the backfill area around your home; it will eventually pass the hydrostatic line and create lateral pressure on the walls of the basement.
+That rain will also travel through underground capillaries, adding more to the backfill area around your home; it will eventually pass the hydrostatic line and create lateral pressure on the basement walls.

 American Dry Basement Systems will make sure it never gets to that point if you call them before the problem happens.
 Moreover, if it does happen, we will be there to make it better than it ever was before and keep it dry for a lifetime.
-We understand basements, crawlspaces, and mold remediation like no one else does.
+We understand basements, crawl spaces, and foundations like no one else.
 Contact us for a free, no-obligation inspection and quote; you will be glad you did.

 Table of Contents Proper Site Preparation Pros of Monolithic Slab Foundation Cons of Monolithic Slab Foundation When Should You Choose a Monolithic Slab Foundation?
 What Are Some Issues With a Monolithic Foundation?
 When to Avoid a Monolithic Slab Foundation for … Read More